In a car with 5 men and shotguns — storming our own hotel in Dhaka

-5 men with shotguns were waiting for us in the car.
-Inside another man shun light with his phone to show us where to sit down.
+5 men with shotguns were waiting for us in the van.
+Inside another man shun the flashlight of his phone to show us where to sit.
 The seriousness of the situation quickly got to our heads.
-When the car stopped at hotel Pacific, where our money was stolen, all the windows and doors were closed.
-I felt like we were about to storm a closed fort.
-We followed the inspector closely, who took charge and they opened the doors for us.
+When the van stopped at hotel Pacific, in which we had stayed a couple of days, all the windows were barricaded and doors were locked.
+I felt like we were about to storm a fort.
+We followed the inspector closely, who took the lead.

-“No fucking way!”.
 Adrenaline rushed through our veins.
 We decided to report this downstairs with the hotel manager.
 Mevish stayed in the room.
 I locked the door and went down.
-One of the hotelboys was still sitting on the stairs.
+One of the other hotelboys was still sitting on the stairs.
 He didn’t look at me and neither did I at him.
-Suddenly he said to me ‘lift open’.
-I was so lost in thought I didn’t notice the elevator arrived.
-I mumbled to him that I was tired.
-Meanwhile I was thinking that one or both of these 2 boys probably stole our money.
+Suddenly he said to me “lift open”.
+I was so lost in thoughts that I didn’t notice the elevator had arrived.
+I mumbled something to him that I was tired, but I was feeling anxious and stressed out.
+My gut feeling told me one or both of them had stolen our money.

 The manager asked me at least 5 times if I was sure.
 Of course I was.
-But I also felt as if they tried to undermine me or didn’t trust me.
-I saw a camera in every hallway, so I asked if I could take a look at the recordings.
+But I also felt as if they tried to undermine me.
+Before I noticed the camera’s in every hallway.
+I asked if I could take a look at the recordings.
 The head-manager wasn’t here today as I was told.
 So it was not possible.
-“Tomorrow you can” he said.
+“Tomorrow you can”, he said.

 “Are you stupid?”